-\begin{proof} As $J$-holomorphic spheres in the classes $H$ and $E_j$ always exist (see \cite[Theorem 5.1]{WenBook} and its proof), the positivity of intersections (Theorem \ref{thm: positivity}) shows that $d \geq 0$ and $e_i \geq 0$ for each $i$.
+\begin{proof} We first note that $J$-holomorphic spheres in the classes $H$ and $E_i$ always exist (see \cite[Theorem 5.1]{WenBook} and its proof), and by assumption $u$ does not coincide with any $J$-holomorphic sphere in each class $E_i$.
+Also, it is possible to take a $J$-holomorphic sphere in the class $H$ that is not identical to $u$ because of the positivity of the index of such a holomorphic sphere.
+Hence, the positivity of intersections (Theorem \ref{thm: positivity}) shows that $d \geq 0$ and $e_i \geq 0$ for each $i$.
 Suppose $d=0$.
-Then, the dimension of the moduli space of simple $J$-holomorphic curves of genus $g(\Sigma)$ in the class $-\sum_{i=1}^{n}e_i E_i$ is given by
+Then, the (real) dimension of the moduli space of simple $J$-holomorphic curves of genus $g(\Sigma)$ in the class $-\sum_{i=1}^{n}e_i E_i$ is given by